JNRowe/versionah/doc/templates.rst

 ''''''''''

-This filter applies a regular expression to a value, it is a thin wrapper around :py:func:`re.sub` and takes the same arguments.
+This filter applies a regular expression to a value, it is a thin wrapper around :func:`re.sub` and takes the same arguments.

 For example, it is used in the C template to make valid identifiers from ``filename`` by replacing invalid characters with underscores: